eriol/telegram-group2mastodon/README.md

    `MASTODON_TOOT_VISIBILITY` allowed values are: `direct`, `private`, `public` and `unlisted`.
-   `MASTODON_TOOT_FOOTER` default is an empty string that disable the footer feature, no character ad automatically added so you may want to add a space before your footer (or a new line).
+   `MASTODON_TOOT_FOOTER` default is an empty string that disable the footer feature, no character are automatically added so you may want to add a space before your footer (or a new line).
    To get `MASTODON_ACCESS_TOKEN` see next point.
 4. To get `MASTODON_ACCESS_TOKEN` use the subcommand `authenticate`: